ar4/agdeblend/README.md

 AGDeblend contains tools to deblend seismic data (separate overlapping shots) and synthetically blend or adjust pseudo-deblended data.

-Its aim is to be suitable for both research benchmarking and production.
-It is thus quick and easy to setup for simple cases, but provides flexibility to handle real-life datasets.
+It is quick and easy to setup for simple cases, but provides flexibility to handle real-life datasets.

 ![Deblending example](deblend_example.jpg)